asvnpr/NIST-SURF-HTGS-Generator/README.md

     [HTGS](https://github.com/usnistgov/HTGS) code from the designed graph, tasks, and data classes.
     * Built with HTML5, css, Javascript, Jquery, and d3js v3
-    * Follow the README in the generator directory for instructions and an explanation of the interface
+    * Follow the README in this directory for instructions and an explanation of the interface
 * implementedExamples: some htgs projects and tutorials that were created with the HTGS-generator (except non-generated code)
 * ProjectTemplate: an example project of how the structure of a project generated with